xiiizoux/PromptHub/prompthub-mcp-adapter/README.md

 - "Search for code optimization prompts"
 - "Create a new prompt for email writing"
-- "Analyze the performance of this prompt"
+- "Optimize this prompt for better results"

 ### Programmatic Usage